hannabokchoi/scischol-sim/README.md

 R Shiny app development.
 Here is the app https://bokchoi.shinyapps.io/gwprocesssimulation/

+Note: "time" cannot go very high because it will crash.
+Making anything really high will slow it down a lot.

 annotations.R include detailed annotations of the code app.R is the code used to produce the app (with fewer annotations but otherwise identical)